-Contains One Of Oldest Globular Clusters
+Pegasus Contains One Of Oldest Globular Clusters

 In this constellation can be found Messier 15 (M15), which at around 12 billion years old is one of the oldest globular clusters ever discovered.
 It is situated 33,600 light-years away, is around 175 light years wide, and contains more than 100,000 stars, including variable stars, pulsars and a double neutron star system, as well as a planetary nebula.

-Rich In Galaxies
+Constellation of Pegasus is Rich In Galaxies

 Provided you look deeply enough in any part of the sky you’ll see thousands upon thousands of galaxies; and Pegasus has quite a number that aren’t too far away.
 The constellation has a preponderance of named galaxies in it, many of which have NGC numbers (New Galactic Catalogue).
 These include NGC 1 (the very first entry in the NGC), 7479, 7814, 23, 7673, 7217, 7331, 7742, 7315, 7078, 7725, 7753, and galaxies 7317-7320, also known as Stephan’s Quintet.

 As you may know, there are around 100 billion galaxies in the observable universe and 70 sextillion stars (70,000,000,000,000,000,000,000).
 The Sloan Digital Sky Survey (SDSS) has mapped a paltry 400,000 galaxies out of that number.
-To put the survey into perspective, remember that each one of the disks seen in SDSS image is a galaxy similar to our own, and it would take 30,000 to 120,000 years for light to cross each individual fuzzy patch.
+To put the survey into perspective, remember that each one of the disks seen in the SDSS image is a galaxy similar to our own, and it would take 30,000 to 120,000 years for light to cross each individual fuzzy patch.

-Contains Einstein’s Cross
+Pegasus Contains the Einstein’s Cross Quasar

 But even if Pegasus is rich in galaxies it has one thing that nobody else has: Einstein’s Cross!
 What you’re seeing here is a visual anomaly caused by gravity.
 In the center of the image is the galaxy NGC 7331; surrounding it are four identical quasars.
 Except that there’s actually only one – the same one – which is directly behind the galaxy from our point of view, so the gravity of the galaxy is bending the light of a single quasar around it on four different sides.
 If it wasn’t for this “gravitational lensing” we wouldn’t even be able to see that quasar.
 The galaxy itself is only 38 million light-years away, however the quasar behind it, one of the older objects in the universe, is eight billion light years away and much brighter than the galaxy.
 Intriguing, no?

-Home To The Pegasids Meteor Shower
+Pegasus Constellation Home To The Pegasids Meteor Shower

-In any event, Pegasus can lay claim to one meteor shower, the Pegasids which occurs every year between 7th and 13th July, but it’s typically a weak shower which only produces around three meteors per hour.
+In any event, Pegasus can lay claim to one meteor shower, the Pegasids which occurs every year between 7th and 13th July.
+However, it’s typically a weak shower which only produces around three meteors per hour.
 They are very fast, though, in the order of 45 miles per second (70 k/s) but in general the debris entering Earth’s atmosphere is very small, and no more than the size of a grain of sand.